jlegatheaux/RC2020-assignments/assignment-4/README.md

-# Your First Delivery (that can be marked at most 14 marks)
+# Your First Delivery (can be marked at most 14 marks)

 The goal of your first delivery is to enhance the method `forward_packet()` of the provided [src/Flood](src/Flood) class to also implement a flooding optimisation, known as **learning by the reverse path**.
 Note that you should only modify the method in the corresponding code part, i.e. in the `if ( filter ) {}` statement: